dbroockman/repeated-online-panel-experiments/README.md

 ## Power Calculator

 The power calculator available [here](http://experiments.berkeley.edu) allows one to plan out a study using the repeated online panel design.
-We plan to open source the code for that webpage in this repository soon.
+The code for that power calcualtor is available in this repository [here](rop_power_calc).

 # FAQs